 Each semester the College notifies students of the dates that they may register for the upcoming semester.
 Registration typically begins for the fall semester in April and for the spring semester in October.
-A student may register by visiting the Registrar's Office located in Building 5 or online through http://www.webadvisor.luzerne.edu.
+A student may register by visiting the Registrar's Office located in Building 5 or online through http//www.webadvisor.luzerne. edu.
 Schedule information is available on WebAdvisor.
+Students should also meet with their academic counselor.